microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-1/solution.md

 ![image](images/chroma_vm_0.png)

 Under the Basics subpage of the VM configuration, select your Resource Group, give the VM a fitting name and select a deployment region.
 We chose North Europe since the deployment region has an impact on the costs.
-The image type option let's you the base OS or application of the VM.
+The image type option let's you choose the base OS or application of the VM.
 We chose, and recommend, Debian 11, a Linux OS, as our image.

 ![image](images/chroma_vm_1.png)